simonmichael/hledger/doc/relnotes.md

   - Period options like `-p 'monthly from 2023/1/15'` or `-M -b 2023/1/15` now start the report on exactly 1/15 instead of being adjusted to 1/1.

-  Note: periods using `in` may look partial but are considered to specify exact dates.
-  So weekly reports such as `-p 'weekly in 2023-01'`, which previously were adjusted to start on a monday, will now start exactly on 2023-01-01.
-  This can also cause more verbose column headings.
+  - `-p 'weekly in 2023-01'`, which previously was adjusted to start on a monday, now starts exactly on 2023-01-01.
+This can cause more verbose report headings.
-	To guarantee simple week headings, you must now start such reports exactly on a monday, eg `-p 'weekly from 2022-12-26 to 2023-02'`.
+	To ensure simple week headings, now weekly reports must start on a monday, eg `-p 'weekly from 2022-12-26 to 2023-02'`. ([#1982])
-  ([#1982])

 - You can now freely combine @/@@ notation and conversion postings in a single transaction.
 This can help readability, and also allows